himsx/git-assignment/tutorials.md

 Anderson Delgado Rodriguez:

 the tutorial was really good, all the knowledge acquired about Git helps me a lot with the github environment. thank you so much.

+Oscar Mauricio Trigueros:
+Actually, this assignment and the tutorials within its document help us in a very friendly and educational way on how to use the GIT platform, how to edit repositories by creating branches from the fork of a main repository of a shared document.